hanishkvc/prgs-sdr-kspecanal/README.rst

         Default: True; Control whether a grid is shown as part of the levels plot.

+bUsePSD <boolean>

+        Default: False; Control whether psd or my fft based logic is used.
+        PSD provides equivalent of power spectrum, while my logic provides equivalent of a magnitude spectrum.

 NOTE: Do look into the source to get the latest | current default setting for the different options, and or to change as one sees fit.